-HIV+ people with lipodystrophy can have both body shape changes and metabolic problems.
+People living with HIV (HIV+) who have lipodystrophy can have both body shape changes and metabolic problems.
 Some treatments can help with certain lipodystrophy changes, but no existing treatment gets rid of them all.

 Fat gain, especially visceral fat in the belly, can cause a number of problems.
 First, belly fat can make people feel badly about how their bodies look and can lead to depression.
-Many people living with HIV believe that the fat gain or fat loss of lipodystrophy marks them as HIV+ and increases the stigma they face.
+Many people living with HIV believe that the fat gain or fat loss of lipodystrophy marks them as living with HIV and increases the stigma they face.
 Second, additional belly fat can lead to bloating, tiredness, and heart problems.
-Fat gain not only affects the way people look, but it can also be harmful to your health.
+Fat gain can not only affect the way you look, but also be harmful to your health.

-No one is really sure what causes fat gain in people living with HIV.
+No one is really sure what causes fat gain in some people living with HIV.
 Sometimes it happens when a person puts on weight because of lack of exercise or getting older.
 However, fat gain may also be linked to the use of certain HIV drugs, including protease inhibitors.
 There are several treatments being explored for HIV-related fat gain, many of which are listed below.
 However, the major treatment for lipodystrophy involves changing HIV drugs to those with less potential to cause fat gain.
 It is important to talk with your provider before stopping or switching any of your HIV drugs.

 Human growth hormone (HGH) is naturally produced in the human body.
 Two drugs have been developed based on HGH that have shown the ability to reduce visceral belly fat:

-Serostim is taken by injection under the skin every day or every-other-day.
+Serostim is taken by injecting it under the skin every day or every-other-day.
 It helps adults grow muscle.
 If the drug is stopped, the visceral fat comes back.
-The main side effects are joint aches, water retention, increased lipoatrophy, and increased blood sugar levels, including diabetes.
+The main side effects are joint aches, excess water held in the body, increased lipoatrophy, and increased blood sugar levels, including diabetes.

-Serostim is approved by the Food and Drug Administration (FDA) to treat HIV wasting (unwanted loss of body mass or size), but not HIV-related fat lipodystrophy.
+Serostim is approved by the US Food and Drug Administration (FDA) to treat HIV wasting (unwanted loss of body mass or size), but not HIV-related fat lipodystrophy.
 The FDA said there was not enough safety and efficacy data to approve it to treat lipodystrophy, especially for long-term use.

-Since Serostim is not approved for HIV-related fat gain, it will not be covered by insurance for this purpose.
-It is expensive, costing up to $3,000 a month.
-There is a patient assistance program for Serostim at www.serostim.com/treating-hiv-associated-wasting/pharmacy-info-and-assistance.aspx.
+Since Serostim is not approved for HIV-related fat gain, it is not currently covered by insurance for this purpose.
+It can be expensive, costing over $12,000 a month.
+There is a patient assistance program for Serostim at www.serostim.com/treating-hiv-associated-wasting/pharmacy-info-and-assistance.aspx

 Egrifta has also been shown to decrease visceral belly fat.
 Like Serostim, people who stopped Egrifta had their belly fat return.
 Egrifta requires daily injections, but seems to have milder side effects than Serostim.
-It does not increase blood sugar or cause lipoatrophy, and it may lower triglycerides.
+It does not cause lipoatrophy and it may lower triglycerides.

 Egrifta was approved for HIV-related lipodystrophy in 2010.
-Check with your insurance company to see if they cover Egrifta.
-If you need assistance paying for this drug, go to www.needymeds.org/program_list.taf?_function=name&program_id=1348 for more information.
+Check with your insurance company to see if it covers Egrifta.
+If you need assistance paying for this drug, go to www.needymeds.org/brand-drug/name/Egrifta for more information.

-Over-the counter nutritional human growth hormone supplements are often advertized.
-Beware of these -- there is neither proof that they work nor proof that they are safe.
+Over-the-counter nutritional human growth hormone supplements are often advertised.
+Beware of these – there is neither proof that they work nor proof that they are safe.

 Leptin is a hormone that is produced by fat cells.
 High levels of leptin suppress appetite and cause more fat to be used up.

 Leptin treatment requires two injections under the skin a day, although other doses may be studied in the future.
-In a small trial of HIV+ men with lipodystrophy, visceral fat decreased by 32 percent after six months, with no change in subcutaneous fat.
+In a small trial of men living with HIV who had lipodystrophy, visceral fat decreased by almost one third after six months, with no change in subcutaneous fat.
 In February 2014, the FDA approved the use of Myalept (metreleptin, the drug form of the hormone leptin) for lipodystrophy.
 The most common side effects include headache, low blood sugar, and belly pain.
 In addition, Myalept can increase people's risk of developing lymphoma, a type of blood cancer.

 This diabetes drug showed promise in reducing belly fat in early studies.
 However, later studies showed conflicting results.
 Glucophage may also cause a rare but serious, life-threatening condition called lactic acidosis.
 As a result, it is recommended that women who may be at risk for diabetes discuss the pros and cons of using Glucophage with their health care providers.

-These products are not recommended and not proven to be effective in HIV+ people.
+These products are not recommended and not proven to be effective in people living with HIV.
 They usually contain stimulants that decrease appetite and make it more difficult to sleep.
 They can also increase blood pressure and make heart disease worse.

-Man-made testosterone has been studied as a treatment for lipodystrophy.
-One study of testosterone gel (Androgel) in HIV+ men showed no decrease in visceral belly fat.
+Synthetic testosterone has been studied as a treatment for lipodystrophy.
+One study of testosterone gel (Androgel) in men living with HIV showed no decrease in visceral belly fat.
 In fact, visceral fat increased and lipoatrophy in the arms and legs increased as well.

 Oxandrin is an anabolic steroid that is taken by mouth.
 Anabolic steroids are synthetic steroid hormones that look and act a lot like testosterone.
 In a small study, it decreased visceral fat.
 However, it also made LDL ("bad") cholesterol go up and HDL ("good") cholesterol go down, and was accompanied by a small drop in subcutaneous fat.
 No body fat studies have been done with the other commonly-used anabolic steroid, nandrolone decanoate.

 Ultrasound-assisted liposuction has been successfully used to remove fat accumulation in the back of the neck (buffalo hump).
 Liposuction for this purpose has a good track record of insurance coverage when health care providers justify it due to pain or sleep disorders.
 In some cases, however, the hump may return after a few months.
 Liposuction should not be used for removing visceral fat in the belly, since the procedure is designed to remove fat under the skin and not deep down around the organs.

 Strong studies of the connection between HIV-related fat gain and diet and/or exercise are lacking in this area.
 However, in one study, nutrition and lifestyle changes resulted in decreased belly fat in people living with HIV.
-More importantly, there is a wealth of research in the general population showing that diet and exercise can improve blood sugar problems and visceral fat in HIV-negative people.
+More importantly, there is a wealth of research in the general population showing that diet and exercise can improve blood sugar problems, reduce cholesterol and triglycerides, enhance heart health, and decrease belly fat.